GeorgeWeb/syclref/_api-docs/device_selector.h/cl%253A%253Asycl%253A%253Aamd_selector/functions/operator()/index.md

  - `device device`
 : The device that is to be scored.

-**Returns:** an integer representing the allocated score for the device.
+**Returns:** deviceThe device that is to be scored. an integer representing the allocated score for the device.

 ---